CalebMartim/arch-linux-config/README.md

     For starting the xorg display server
 - **xdg-utils**

     Program that helps integrate applications and your desktop.
 It helps adding a default browser for example.
+- **git**

+	Git
+- **paru**

+	AUR helper
 - **picom**

     Compositor